-Currently, flyadeal operates 11x Airbus A320s according to Wikipedia.
+Currently, flyadeal operates 11x Airbus A320s.
 With this order of 30 neo aircraft, this will push their fleet size to 41.
 Furthermore, the fleet could be as large as 61 if they choose to exercise their options.

 flyadeal currently only travels to domestic destinations within the Kingdom of Saudi Arabia.
 These include the following: